tdshipley/tdshipley.github.io/pages/about.md

 ---

-__My career is focused on understanding what others in a team are doing.__ The impact of planned work, managing the expectations of product owners and analysing development changes.
+__My career is focused on understanding what others in a team are doing.__ The impact of planned work, managing the expectations of stakeholders and analysing development changes.

 By asking questions of a team I can better understand the impacts of these changes.
 Understanding more I begin to coach teams.
 Sharing my expertise in testing with the team so they can start thinking more like testers themselves.